Have you ever had avocado chocolate bread? This bread recipe is made with buttery avocado and dark chocolate.

 This is a great combination because the avocado adds healthy fats and nutrients to this dessert, while the chocolate hides the flavor of the avocado.
-You are then left with a chocolaty tasting bread that is creamy and moist.
+You are then left with a chocolaty tasting bread that is soft and moist.

 Like everything else I make, this Avocado Chocolate Bread is gluten and grain free.
 It also contains no dairy for those of you that are lactose intolerant.

-- 3 tablespoons coconut oil, melted
+- 3 tablespoons (36g) coconut oil, melted

 - 1 teaspoon vanilla extract

-- 3 tablespoons raw honey
+- 3 tablespoons (63g) raw honey

-- 2 eggs
+- 2 eggs, room temperature

-- ½ cup pecans
+- ½ cup (58g) pecans

-- 2 cups almond flour
+- 2 cups (228g) blanched almond flour

 - 1 teaspoon baking soda

-- ½ teaspoon salt
+- ½ teaspoon fine sea salt